Can A Relationship Work After A Breakup? Find Out

 examine your error also and be ready to effect change first.

-When you start having the thought of ‘can a relationship work after a breakup,’ no matter how little, be prepared to do right, those little things you are not paying attention to in the first place, or that good thing you think you need to improve on, do not wait on his or
+When you start thinking of ‘can a relationship work after a breakup,’ no matter how little, be prepared to do right, those little things you are not paying attention to in the first place, or that good thing you think you need to improve on.

 7. Do not rush the healing process